Pinball: 1980s and 1990s: Pinball in the digital age

 The end of the 1990s saw another downturn in the industry, with Gottlieb, Capcom, and Alvin G. closing by the end of 1996.
 Data East's pinball division was acquired by Sega and became Sega Pinball in 1994.
 By 1997, there were two companies left: Sega Pinball and Williams.
 In 1999, Sega sold their pinball division to Gary Stern, President of Sega Pinball at the time, who called his company Stern Pinball.

 By this time, Williams games rarely sold more than 4,000 units.
 In 1999, Williams attempted to revive sales with the Pinball 2000 line of games, merging a video display into the pinball playfield.
 The reception was initially good with Revenge from Mars selling well over 6,000 machines, but short of the 10,000-plus production runs for releases just six years earlier.
 The next Pinball 2000 game, Star Wars Episode I, sold only a little over 3,500 machines.

 Williams exited the pinball business on October 25, 1999 to focus on making gaming equipment for casinos, which was more profitable.
 They licensed the rights to reproduce Bally/Williams parts to Illinois Pinball and reproduce full-sized machines to The Pinball Factory.
 Stern Pinball remained the only manufacturer of original pinball machines until 2013, when Jersey Jack Pinball started shipping The Wizard of Oz.
-Most members of the design teams for Stern Pinball are former employees of Williams.
+Many members of the design teams for Stern Pinball are former employees of Williams.

 Amid the 1990s closures, virtual pinball simulations, marketed on computers and home consoles, had become high enough in quality for serious players to take notice: these video versions of pinball such as Epic Pinball, Full Tilt!
 Pinball and the Pro Pinball series found marketplace success and lasting fan interest, starting a new trend for realistic pinball simulation.
 This market existed largely independently from the physical pinball manufacturers, and relied upon original designs instead of licenses until the 2000s.